This is a finger knife used in Uganda by Karamojong for fighting. It has a semi-circular blade made of iron and bound with brass wire to an iron ring.

 This quiver was made from cowhide and wood, and would have contained poisoned arrows.

-In Ethiopia, the flywhisk, especially of horsehair, is an item of prestige.
-Amongst the Kongo of Angola and the Shona of Zimbabwe, as with other peoples of sub-Saharan Africa, it is an essential item in the healing process.
+Amongst the Kongo of Angola and the Shona of Zimbabwe, as with other peoples of sub-Saharan Africa, it is also an essential item in the healing process.